OctopusDeploy/docs/docs/tenants/tenant-deployment-faq.md

 ## Can I deploy a mixture of projects to my tenants? {#Multi-tenantdeploymentsFAQ-CanIdeployamixtureofprojectstomytenants?}

 Yes, you can connect your tenants to as many or as few projects as you desire.
 The tenant-to-project/environment connection for each tenant can be configured individually, allowing you to connect each tenant to the projects and environments they require.
-For more information refer to [deploying a simple multi-tenant project](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+For more information refer to our [connecting tenants to projects](/docs/tenants/tenant-creation/connecting-projects.md) section.

 ## Can I provide my tenants with a staging and production environment? {#Multi-tenantdeploymentsFAQ-CanIprovidemytenantswithastagingandproductionenvironment?}

 Yes, simply connect the tenant to a project and any number of environments that project can deploy into.
-For more information refer to [deploying a simple multi-tenant project](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+For more information refer to our [connecting tenants to projects](/docs/tenants/tenant-creation/connecting-projects.md) section.

 ## Can I configure a standard set of variables that are required by each tenant like an alias or contact details? {#Multi-tenantdeploymentsFAQ-CanIconfigureastandardsetofvariablesthatarerequiredbyeachtenantlikeanaliasorcontactdetails?}